How does it work?

 We will send you a breakdown of the book sales every three months after publication, and you will be paid the following month.

-It depends on the deal we agree with you, but your standard rate of commission will be 20% on all sales.
+It depends on the deal we agree with you, but our standard rate of commission is 25% on all sales.

-We have an in-house PR and marketing team with an extensive network of contacts.
+Our in-house PR and marketing team have an extensive network of contacts. and promote every book we publish.
 As a rule, we do not pay for extra publicity and instead use our connections and content to arrange free press and interviews.
 However, if an opportunity arose that seemed pivotal to the book’s success, it would always be up for discussion.

-No, we don’t use food stylists on our photoshoots.
+No, we don’t use food stylists in order to keep your costs down.
+If you wanted to hire someone or have us appoint a stylist for a photoshoot, we can work this into the contract.
 The photographers we use have a wealth of experience with food styling and can usually provide props and backgrounds for the shoot, along with plenty of creative ideas to make your food look its best.